Ptosiek/pizero_bikecomputer/doc/software_installation.md

 $ cd pizero_bikecomputer
 ```

-Note:
-Pyqt version 5.15.0 in macOS has [a qpushbutton issue](https://bugreports.qt.io/browse/QTBUG-84852), so installing newest version(5.15.1~) is recommended.

 ## Raspberry Pi OS

 Raspberry Pi OS (32-bit) with desktop is recommended.

 The program works with Raspberry Pi OS (32-bit) Lite, but missing libraries will need to be installed.
-Especially installing python3-pyqt5 with `apt` command will also installs massive libraries of desktop software, so building PyQt5 package is recommended.
+Especially installing python3-pyqt6 with `apt` command will also install massive libraries of desktop software, so building PyQt6 package is recommended.

 Here is [my setup guide in Japanese](https://qiita.com/hishi/items/8bdfd9d72fa8fe2e7573).